Home/Architects & Artists S

 F W Skeat

-Francis Walter Skeat (1909-2000) was a follower of Sir J N Comper and pupil of C Webb, who had a studio in St Albans and lived at Harpenden, not far away, an address he left in 1972.
+Francis Walter Skeat (1909-c2000) was a follower of Sir J N Comper and pupil of C Webb, who had a studio in St Albans and lived at Harpenden, not far away, an address he left in 1972.
 His earliest window at St Peter, St Albans, Hertfordshire of 1934 was made by the local firm of Hawes and Harris of Harpenden.
 He worked at various times for A R Mowbray and J Wippell and Co and also designed glass for Barton, Kinder and Alderson and for Goddard and Gibbs, as well as writing on stained glass.
-He also produced engraved glass and was most prolific between the 1940s and the early 1970s, though glass by him is dated as late as 1988 (at Prestbury, Cheshire) and a window at Longthorpe, Soke of Peterborough has been dated even later.
-There is no later mention of him in available British records and he may have gone to Sweden in old age, His date of death appears well attested, though Swedish records contain an imprecisely dated reference to the death of a man of the right name and age at some time between 2001 and 2006.
+He also produced engraved glass and was most prolific between the 1940s and the early 1970s, though glass by him is dated 1988 (at Prestbury, Cheshire) and a window at Longthorpe, Soke of Peterborough has been dated even later.
+There is no later mention of him in available British records and he may have gone to Sweden in old age.
+The date of death given above appears well attested, though Swedish records contain an imprecisely dated reference to the death of a man of the right name and age at some time between 2001 and 2006.
 This would have been quite plausible since his wife was Swedish and he had lived with her there during World War II.